SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/MappingAlgorithms.md

-The content of this page is to support end users whom wish to investigate the use of new mapping algorithms to use with the SpiNNaker tool chain under 2016.001 (Another Fine Product From The Nonsense Factor).
+The content of this page is to support end users whom wish to investigate the use of new mapping algorithms to use with the SpiNNaker tool chain under 2016.001 (Another Fine Product From The Nonsense Factory).

 This functionality allows algorithms coded in any language to be used in conjunction with the tool chain through the use of XML and json files.